 Subject: Effective Date: Revised Date:

 Written Directive System June 1, 1997 October 2, 2019

 Title: Pages: Distribution:

 Notification Procedures 9 All Members

-Cross Reference: Chief of Police Appro oval

-CALEA Reference Chapter Todd Pinion
+Cross Reference: CALEA Reference Chapter 41.2.4 Chief of Police Approval Todd Pinion

-Toud Fillion

-41.2.4

 The Decatur Police Department will request assistance in emergency situations and will make notifications to restore essential services as needed.
 The Department will also notify the news media when the public needs to be rapidly informed.